 TP data (mm/month) at .05º resolution, from the Climate Hazard Group InfraRed Precipitation with Stations (CHIRPS) archive were downloaded from the University of California, Santa Barbara’s Climate Hazards Group website for each month of interest [CHG, 2015].
-CHIRPS is a precipitation product from a combination of satellite and in-situ station data; it monitors drought and other environmental issues.
-The inputs to CHIRPS include modeled and Earth-observed precipitation data from the Climate Hazard Group’s Precipitation Climatology model, infrared satellite data from NOAA, Tropical Rainfall Measuring Mission (TRMM) data from NASA, NOAA Climate Forecast System data, and in-situ precipitation measurements [Funk et al., 2014].
+CHIRPS is a precipitation product from a combination of satellite and in situ station data; it monitors drought and other environmental issues.
+The inputs to CHIRPS include modeled and Earth-observed precipitation data from the Climate Hazard Group’s Precipitation Climatology model, infrared satellite data from NOAA, Tropical Rainfall Measuring Mission (TRMM) data from NASA, NOAA Climate Forecast System data, and in situ precipitation measurements [Funk et al., 2014].